cybersader/awesome-cybersader/📁 10 - My Obsidian Stack/Obsidian Setup for Corporate/Obsidian Setup for Corporate.md

 - [ ] Create guide for Obsidian corporate use 🔺 ➕ 2024-10-30

+# DROP

+- Application whitelisting for Kasm and running locally while limiting plugins
+- Approach to security and segmentation with processes
+- Think about secure dev environments
+- How does all this fit together with system calls?
+- In-memory vs filesystem malware risks
+- VNC and latency issues
+- Why Notion has a loading symbol a lot
+- The conflict resolution issue

 # High-Level Tech Stack & Guide

 Here's the high-level questions/steps to implementing Obsidian: